 - A few drops of vanilla will cut the acidity of tomato-based foods.

-- Just like grapes that make wine, no two vanilla beans are the same in flavor, aroma, or color.
+- No two vanilla beans are the same in flavor, aroma, or color.

 - It is possible to grow the same vanilla vine in Madagascar, Indonesia, Tahiti, Papua New Guinea and India, but all five cured beans would have their own distinctive flavor due to differing soil and climate conditions.

-- The aroma of vanilla is known as calming, relaxing, and sensual, and used as an aphrodisiac in some cultures.
+- The aroma of vanilla is used as an aphrodisiac in some cultures.

 - A 1990s study of patients undergoing tests at Memorial Sloan-Kettering Cancer Center in New York found that the scent of vanilla soothed patients — especially while undergoing magnetic resonance imaging.

 - With a love of botany and cooking, President Thomas Jefferson was the first American to bring vanilla to the United States.
 Jefferson brought vanilla beans home to the US in 1789 following his tenure as ambassador to France.
-The United States is the largest consumer of vanilla in the world, followed by Europe (France represents most of European consumption).
+The United States is the largest consumer of vanilla in the world, followed by Europe.

 Reference: Wikipedia: Fun Facts about Vanilla.